-By making a gift to support the Institute on Aging (IOA), you are helping to make a difference in advancing the research, education, and care for aging-related diseases and concerns such as Alzheimer’s, Parkinson’s, and more.
+By making a gift to support the Institute on Aging, you are helping to make a difference in advancing the research, education, and care for aging-related diseases such as Alzheimer’s, Parkinson’s, and more.
 Key initiatives supported by your gift include the IOA Pilot Program, Visiting Scholars Series, and the Fellows Program.

 Secure Online Giving to: